 How much does it cost?

 What it costs will depend on what help you receive and will be assessed on an individual case by case basis.
-People who receive support from the CHCP will be able to have their personal circumstances financially assessed and any charges for the services will be discussed with the person.
+People who receive support from the Health and Social Care Partnership (HSCP) will be able to have their personal circumstances financially assessed and any charges for the services will be discussed with the person.

 There are elements of non-chargeable support available for people recently diagnosed with dementia in East Renfrewshire including the Facing Dementia Together service, which has opportunities for both people with dementia and their carers to be supported at dementia cafes and other local opportunities.
-The Facing Dementia Together Project can be accessed through the Alzheimer Scotland website in external websites.
+The Facing Dementia Together Project can be accessed through the Alzheimer Scotland website: